Okadaolisa/Sales-Performance/README.md

 The analysis was conducted using the following tools:

-Microsoft Excel: For data cleaning, manipulation, and preliminary analysis.
+Microsoft Excel: For data cleaning and manipulation.

 Tableau: For advanced data visualization and creating interactive dashboards.